A SERIES OF NEW PROJECTS & PUBLIC WORKS

 NEW TECHNOLOGY PARK FOR THE VILLAGE OF PENTAKOMO

-The Ministry of Energy, Commerce, and Industry has recently announced a tender for the construction of a new large-scale science and technology park.
+The Ministry of Energy, Commerce, and Industry has recently announced plans to construct a new large-scale science and technology park.
 The site chosen for this new project is near the village of Pentakomo within the district of Limassol.
 This project will aim to collaborate and bring together several science, business, and government initiatives to a single location.
-It is hoped that this will drive innovation and eventually strengthen the Cypriot economy.
+It is hoped that this drive in innovation will eventually strengthen the Cypriot economy.

 The development plan includes: